LunaM00n/LOL-Bin/Forensics/Labs/00_Practical_Memory_Analysis.md

 ## Practical Memory Analysis
 ***Descrption***

-I m new to digital forensic and this is my first step .nd noted
+I m new to digital forensic and this is my first step

 ***Requirements***